core-wg/comi/draft-ietf-core-comi.md

 This note specifies a Management Interface.
-CoAP endpoints that implement the CoMI management protocol, support at least one discoverable management resource of resource type (rt): core.c.ds, with example path: /c, where c is short-hand for CoMI/CORECONF.
-The path /c is not compulsory (see {{discovery}}).
+CoAP endpoints that implement the CoMI management protocol, support at least one discoverable management resource of resource type (rt): core.c.ds.
+The path of the discoverable management resource is left to implementers to select (see {{discovery}}).

 The mapping of YANG data node instances to CoMI resources is as follows.
 Every data node of the YANG modules loaded in the CoMI server represents